Anas Alaoui

-Anas Alaoui (أنس العلوي; born 20 April 2006) is a professional footballer who plays as a forward for Italian club Lecco.
+Anas Alaoui (أنس العلوي; born 20 April 2006) is a professional footballer who plays as a forward for Regionalliga Südwest club VfR Mannheim.
 Born in Germany, he is a Morocco and Germany youth international.

 Early life

 Alaoui was born on 20 April 2006 in Mainz, Germany.
 Born to Moroccan parents, he is a native of Mainz, Germany.

 Club career

 As a youth player, Alaoui joined the youth academy of German side FSV Oppenheim.
 At the age of nine, he joined the youth academy of German side Mainz 05 before returning to the youth academy of German side FSV Oppenheim in 2017.

 One year later, he joined the youth academy of German side SV Gonsenheim.
 In 2019, he joined the youth academy of German side SV Wehen Wiesbaden.
-Subsequently, he joined the youth academy of German Bundesliga side Eintracht Frankfurt in 2020, where he played in the UEFA Youth League and was promoted to the club's reserve team in 2024.
+Subsequently, he joined the youth academy of Bundesliga side Eintracht Frankfurt in 2020, where he played in the UEFA Youth League and was promoted to the club's reserve team in 2024.

-On 2 July 2025, Alaoui signed a two-year contract with Lecco in Italian third-tier Serie C.
+On 2 July 2025, Alaoui signed a two-year contract with Lecco in the Italian third-tier Serie C.